Zucchini with Pesto

 Historical Notes for this Recipe:

 This recipe was first posted in 2007, when I was making pesto with spinach from my garden!
-The recipe was last updated in 2021.
+The recipe was last updated with more information in 2022.